lihbr/lihbr-apex/README.md

 Please bear in mind that this code is open source for the sake of sharing _how [lihbr.com](https://lihbr.com) is made_, it is **not** a _template for making websites_.

-#### Why So Few Commits? :thinking:

-I had to migrate this repository from an old one that was containing the aforementioned security helpers, life :woman_shrugging:

 ## Deployments

 | Environment | Link                                           | Comment                                                                                                                                  |